 Mandatory and suspensory.
 Luxembourg FDI screening law requires that approval of the Ministry of Economy be requested prior to making an investment in a Luxembourg entity carrying activity in one of the strategic sectors.
-If the screening procedure (phase 2) is triggered, the investment may not be completed until the authorisation decision has been rendered.
+If the screening procedure (Phase II) is triggered, the investment may not be completed until the authorisation decision has been rendered.

 Financial penalties.
-If the investor does not comply with the administrative measures, the Ministry may impose penalties of up to EUR 1,000,000 for individuals and up to EUR 5,000,000 for legal entities.
+If the investor does not comply with the administrative measures, the Ministry may impose penalties of up to EUR 1 million for individuals and up to EUR 5 million for legal entities.